Beat BBQ FOMO: How to Live Your Life Like You Own a Grill This Summer

 Placing just-threaded kebabs right on a hot grill might be your knee-jerk reaction, but that isn’t the only place that these skewered sensations can cook to tender perfection.
-Take Michael Symon’s Pork Souvlaki with Honeyed Apricots from Food Network Magazine (pictured above), for instance.
+Take Michael Symon’s Pork Souvlaki with Honeyed Apricots from Food Network Magazine, for instance.
 Sure, it can be cooked on a grill, but it also reaches juicy, charred-on-the-outside heights when your grill pan takes the job over.

 Cooked on a piping-hot grill pan, Giada De Laurentiis’ top-rated grilled chicken leaves the pan nice and juicy, while an herbaceous, lemony dressing gives it a touch of summery brightness that’ll wash away any grill gripe you might have.